SWproject-II/swProject/README.md

 # About
-Project for Software project 2 at Haaga-Helia University of Applied Sciences
+Project for Software project 2 course at Haaga-Helia University of Applied Sciences

 ## Development team
 - Ahokas Alisa | @Viktorialissa